 - Biking (bike hire available in the village)

 - Golf - the golf course welcomes visitors

-- Wildlife - Braemar is the current home of the BBC's Winterwatch because of the range of Highland wildlife in the area, including red deer, red squirrels, golden eagles, pine martens and otters.
+- Wildlife - Braemar is regularly home to BBC's Winterwatch because of the range of Highland wildlife in the area, including red deer, red squirrels, golden eagles, pine martens and otters.